NodleCode/docs.nodle.com/docs/contentsign-sdk/contentsign-sdk-ios-integration.md

 ---

 # iOS SDK - Integration
-Integrating the Nodle SDK into your iOS app is easy and straightforward.
-You can use our [NodleSDK Quickstart application](https://github.com/NodleCode/nodlesdk-quickstart-ios) or just follow the steps below and you should be ready to go in no time.
+Integrating the ContentSign SDK into your iOS app is easy and straightforward.
+You can use our [ContentSign Application](https://github.com/NodleCode/contentsign-ios-app) or just follow the steps below and you should be ready to go in no time.

 ## Step 1: Generate Developer Key
 - Go and [Create a Nodle account](nodle-wallets/polkadot-js/how-to-create-a-nodle-cash-wallet.md)